 Upon completion of the program, the student will be able to:

 - Demonstrate knowledge of basic business management and leadership principles.

 - Collect and critically analyze data and information to be applied to business scenarios.

 - Demonstrate the ability to solve complex business problems/issues.

 - Present business projects or research findings clearly in reports.

 To earn the Associate of Applied Science degree, students must:

 - Satisfactorily complete all degree requirements, including General Education and Major Requirements.

 General Education Requirements

-*Students can select one/two courses from this list to fulfill the three/six credit requirement in general education/major requirements.
-(Depends if student takes internship or opts for another Social Science elective.)
+*Students can select one/two courses from this list to fulfill the three/six credit requirement in general education/major requirements, depending on if a student takes an internship or opts for another Social Science elective.
 Science electives can be either 3 or 4 credits.